free-news-api/news-widget/README.md

   - Modify link colors, text colors, fonts, widget size, background color, and border color.
 - **Display Options:**
   - Toggle the display of article images and text snippets independently.
-- **Powered by Webz.io News API:**
-  - Includes a small credit link to Webz.io News API Lite.

 - **Flexible Usage:**
-  - Specify the news topic and your API token to fetch relevant articles.
+  - Specify the news query and your API token to fetch relevant articles.

 The widget automatically handles layout, with article images displayed on the left, and article titles, publication dates, and snippets displayed on the right.
 It’s a great tool for adding dynamic content to websites, blogs, or dashboards.